Crohn's Disease: What It Is, Symptoms, Causes & Treatment

-Crohn's disease is classified into five categories with each set of symptoms.
+Crohn's disease is classified into five categories, each with a set of symptoms.

 • Diarrhea